frigidplatypus/task-herald/README.md

 # Task Herald

 Task Herald provides a notification service for Taskwarrior tasks with scheduled notification dates.
-It monitors your Taskwarrior tasks and sends notifications when tasks with a `notification_date` user-defined attribute (UDA) are due.
+It monitors your Taskwarrior tasks and sends notifications when tasks with a `notification_date` user-defined attribute (UDA) are due, using [ntfy](https://ntfy.sh/) for push notifications.

 ## Features

-- **Flexible Notifications**: Supports any notification service via [Shoutrrr](https://containrrr.dev/shoutrrr/) (ntfy, Discord, Slack, email, etc.)
+- **ntfy Notifications**: Sends push notifications via [ntfy](https://ntfy.sh/)
 - **Taskwarrior Integration**: Polls Taskwarrior for tasks with `notification_date` UDA
-- **Web Interface**: View and manage tasks through a web UI
-- **Credential Security**: Support for reading notification URLs from files (for secure credential management)
 - **Nix Integration**: First-class Nix flake with home-manager module
 - **Systemd Service**: Designed to run as a user-level systemd service